 If you are interested in the Nordic Master's Programme in Biodiversity and Systematics (NABIS) you can apply to our Biology, General Master’s Programme.
 The NABIS courses are web-based and are partly located at different research stations in Sweden and Norway.

 Our Biology, General Master’s Programme could begin with a course in either population and community ecology, neurobiology or immunology.
-Elective courses based on your interests and plans follow.
+Therafter you choose elective courses, based on your interests and plans follow.
 During the second year you will continue to build your expertise based on your own wishes.
-With a specialisation in ecology, you can choose among a large number of courses within, for example, conservation biology, animal ecology, ecotoxicology, biological environmental monitoring or species knowledge (the last-mentioned course is given in Swedish).
-With a physiological specialisation, you can instead focus on sensory biology and neurobiology.
+Within ecology, you can choose for example, conservation biology, animal ecology, ecotoxicology, biological environmental monitoring or species knowledge (the last-mentioned course is given in Swedish).
+Within physiology, you can for example focus on sensory biology and neurobiology.
 Please note that some courses have other prerequisites than those of the programme, and require previous studies in biochemistry and molecular biology.

 The degree project is worth 30, 45 or 60 credits and is generally conducted in a research team, but it can also be conducted in cooperation with a public authority or a company.
 The Master’s programme offers the option of doing an internship, which can provide valuable contacts.